Open Data Hub logo

 • You have stopped any notebook servers owned by the user you want to delete.

-• You are using specialized user groups for Open Data Hub, and the user is part of the specialized user group, administrator group, or both.
+• You are using Open Data Hub user groups, and the user is part of the user group, administrator group, or both.

 Procedure